pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

 ## Record conflicts

-> Important: Conflicts are handled automatically using a "last edit wins" strategy for each
+> TLDR: Conflicts are handled automatically using a "last edit wins" strategy for each
 > column of the record.

 Conflicts between record edits will inevitably happen, and it's just a fact of dealing with